2023 Solar Incentives Guide for Kewanee, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Net metering factors in after your solar system is up and running.
-If you have in place a net metering agreement with your Kewanee utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some areas, this is a dollar-for-dollar credit, while in other areas you may receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering factors in after your solar panels are up and running.
+If you have a net metering agreement in place with your Kewanee utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some areas, this is a dollar-for-dollar credit, while in others you might be refunded a percentage of the value.

 Best Solar Financing